bsc it course

 • IT support analysts provide technical assistance to IT users.

-• The support is via phone, e-mail, social media, chat or in person.
+• The support is available via phone, e-mail, social media, chat, or in person.

 • They also provide set-up guidance and support to people.

-• They may be using a software, application or any other software programme for the first time.
+• They may use a software, application or any other software program for the first time.

 • Most of these IT support analysts work remotely.